asciamanna/asciamanna.github.io/_drafts/how-can-the-bolden-rule-help-improve-software-development-teams.md

 Faced with a situation where they couldn't fix the bug and had run out of time but could still modify the instruction booklet the Space Hawk team decided to feature it.
 [The Space Hawk Instructions](https://www.gamesdatabase.org/Media/SYSTEM/Mattel_Intellivision//Manual/formated/Space_Hawk_-_1981_-_Mattel_Electronics.pdf) (see page 3) describes that the player may encounter black holes in space from time to time.
 When they encounter black holes hyperspace will be triggered automatically saving the player from certain death, but still causing them the reduction in their score.
 And just like that, the bug became a feature of the game that added some variability to the gameplay.

-## Bolden's Rule Applied to Software Organizations
+## The Bolden Rule Applied to Software Organizations

 On the surface, it may seem like a terrible idea to apply the Bolden Rule to software development, right?
 Teams who produce bugs that they struggle to fix certainly shouldn't be looking to turn these bugs into features.
 But what if instead of applying it to bugs in the code we apply it to the way software development teams work?
 What if those of us in positions of influence can apply _the Bolden Rule_ to help change the thinking of organizations?
 I contend that anyone, software engineers, managers, consultants, anyone with some influence can apply this rule.